buihdk/ToDoApp/README.md

 ## Notes

 Challenges encountered while building the app:
-* Had some issues running the 'app' with other APIs besides API 23 (Update: The issue was caused because of readItems() statement when the app initially tried to read the list of items in the text file for populating them in the app.
-This issue is now fixed with SQLite added)
+* Had some issues running the 'app' with other APIs besides API 23 (Update: The issue was generated because of the readItems() statement in onCreate method when the app initially tried to read the list of items in the text file.
+The issue is now fixed with SQLite added)
 * Figuring out how to use Intent and Extras took quite some time

 ## License